RidePal-Team-1/RidePal-project/README.md

 <h1>RidePal Web Application</h1>
 <p>RidePal is a web application that allows users to generate playlists tailored to their musical preferences for specific travel durations.
-The application utilizes external services such as Microsoft Bing Maps and Deezer to calculate travel durations and fetch music data.
-Pixabay's API is used to attach an image to a newly created playlist in the system.</p>
+The application utilizes external services such as Microsoft Bing Maps, Deezer and Pixabay to calculate travel durations, fetch music data and attach an image to a newly created playlist in the system.</p>

 <br>
   <h2>Table of Contents</h2>